GregTechCEu/Buildscripts/README.md

 - Automatic mod version detection from the latest git tag (or manually specified, if you prefer)
 - Updated Launchwrapper for better ASM/mixin debugging options

 And many more to come!
-And of course, all of these features are toggleable via an option in `gradle.properties`.
+And of course, all of these features are toggleable via an option in `buildscript.properties`, a custom file separate from `gradle.properties` for ease of use.

 ## How to Install (New Project)
 - Download the latest **starter.zip** release from [here](https://github.com/GregTechCEu/Buildscripts/releases) and extract into your project directory
 - Import into your IDE (we recommend IntelliJ IDEA, as it has the best support for modded Minecraft)
 - Choose a license for your code
 - Ensure your project is initialized in git.
 For example, you can run `git init; git commit --message "initial commit"`
-- Replace placeholder values, such as `gradle.properties`, package/class names for your `src/main` directory, etc.
+- Replace placeholder values, such as in `buildscript.properties`, package/class names for your `src/main` directory, etc.
 - Run `./gradlew setupDecompWorkspace`
 - Run `./gradlew updateBuildScript` to ensure that you are on the latest version
 - You are good to go!
 You can now run the `runClient` run configuration or run `./gradlew runClient` to launch the game